kpetriv/TestPagingRemoteMediator/README.md

 # Presentation:
+EDIT: this was an interview test from 2-3 years ago which was quite fun and I kept it for future playground of remote mediator
 ## General

 I haven't worked much with paged loading much before, as most of our screens are one shot loading operations